USDA-ARS Maize Breeding and Genetics at NCSU

 Will Upchurch (undergrad assistant) - finishing up NCSU

-Xueyang (Sara) Wang (undergrad assistant)— now a Baldwin Scholar at Duke University.
-All-time smartest shoot bagger on Team Corn.
+Xueyang (Sara) Wang (undergrad assistant)— went on to be a Baldwin Scholar at Duke University, graduating in 2014.
+All-time smartest shoot bagger on Team Corn (tied with Myles).
+Now a student at Johns Hopkins Med School!
 We could not be more proud!

 Monica Hodge (undergrad assistant)- finishing up NCSU, looking for grad school in microbiology (not corn breeding).